+THL 515 (421).
+Religious Education (3) A study of the theory and practice of religious education, with emphasis on curriculum study, writing lesson plans, teaching practices, and classroom management strategies.
+The course is designed for educators who will work either in Catholic schools or in parish programs.
+The laboratory experience (teaching component) is an important part of this course.
 THL 521 (441).
-Eucharist (3) P/S/H The Eucharist as the central sacrament in the life of the Church, considered from its biblical, ritual, historical, and theological dimensions.
+Eucharist (3) P/S/H The Eucharist as the central sacrament in thelife of the Church, considered from its biblical, ritual, historical, and theological dimensions.
 An analysis of the structural elements of the rite followed by a survey of the interplay of liturgical traditions, popular piety, theological reflections at critical moments in church history.
 An overall reflection on the pastoral character of eucharistic worship and theology.